 Just because you fancy day drinking from a flask doesn’t mean you need to feel — or look — like the degenerate you are.
-From hand-etched to limited edition to sailor-inspired kitsch, these five flasks ensure you’re carrying your booze like a gentleman.
+From hand-etched to limited edition to sailor-inspired kitsch, these ten flasks ensure you’re carrying your booze like a gentleman.

 Leave it to Kentucky — the state that blessed the world with bourbon — to devise a handsome and deceptively simple flask.
 The aptly named Ceramic Flask from Louisville-based Misc.
 Goods is unlike most any flask we’ve seen before.
 The brand sidesteps the cold sleekness of stainless steel for the warmth of quarter-inch white slip-cast ceramic.
 While the black version seems the obvious choice, we’re partial to the unconventional ivory, which offers a bit of old-world explorer nostalgia.
 Two leather straps and a brass stud and button secure the natural cork to ensure your 11 ounces of tipple don’t wind up on the airport floor.

-Imagine someone was to dredge up a crateful of one-of-a-kind vintage flasks from the staterooms of the RMS Titanic — beautifully aged, but well-preserved.
+Imagine someone were to dredge up a crateful of one-of-a-kind vintage flasks from the staterooms of the RMS Titanic — beautifully aged, but well-preserved.
 The Noble Flask by The Sneerwell is a bit like that.
 The husband-and-wife duo behind the brand carefully hand-etch every flask they sell.
-A proprietary aging process than finishes each piece with a unique patina ensuring no two are alike.
+A proprietary aging process then finishes each piece with a unique patina ensuring no two are alike.
 If you’re a salty old sailor at heart, this is the flask for you.

 If you prefer the sleekness of stainless steel and the timeless, goes-with-anything versatility of jet black, the ZYX Flask by Izola might be what you’re after.
 It’s simple, straightforward, and six-ounce capacity should be enough to get you through a cross-country flight.
 Plus, in a pinch, the raised letter grid on the front serves as an impromptu eye chart to determine how much of that six ounces you consumed en route.